h44z/wg-portal/README.md

 * Support for multiple WireGuard interfaces
 * Peer Expiry Feature
 * Handles route and DNS settings like wg-quick does
-* Exposes Prometheus metrics for monitoring and alertingt
+* Exposes Prometheus metrics for monitoring and alerting
 * REST API for management and client deployment

 <!-- Text to this line # is included in docs/documentation/overview.md -->